Andrew Pierce

 Constraints

-• Provide parity across desktop and mobile where feasible.
+Align with Vodafone’s design system.
+Support high-density data without sacrificing legibility.
+Provide parity across desktop and mobile where feasible.
+Accessibility in enterprise contexts.

 Overview